Spring 2026 Events

 - AI and Questionable Research Practices: Ethical Considerations for Authors, Journal Editors, and Reviewers, a brownbag for UW-Madison researchers led by Luke Plonsky, Northern Arizona University, 11:30 am – 12:30 pm, Thursday, November 6, 2025, 1418 Van Hise Hall.

-- Interdepartmental Orientation Workshop for New Language Teaching Assistants, 1:30-4:00 pm, Monday, August 25 and 9:00-11:00 am, Tuesday, August 26, 2025.
+- Interdepartmental Orientation Workshop for New Language Instructors, 1:30-4:00 pm, Monday, August 25 and 9:00-11:00 am, Tuesday, August 26, 2025.

 For Language Institute events for students, please see the Languages at UW-Madison website.